Decentralized finance

-Decentralized finance (often stylized as DeFi) offers financial instruments without relying on intermediaries such as brokerages, exchanges, or banks by using smart contracts on a blockchain.
-DeFi platforms allow people to lend or borrow funds from others, speculate on price movements on assets using derivatives, trade cryptocurrencies, insure against risks, and earn interest in savings-like accounts.
-DeFi uses a layered architecture and highly composable building blocks.
-Some applications promote high interest rates but are subject to high risk.
-Coding errors and hacks have been common in DeFi.
+Decentralized finance (often stylized as DeFi) provides financial instruments and services through smart contracts on a programmable, permissionless blockchain.
+This approach reduces the need for intermediaries such as brokerages, exchanges, or banks.
+DeFi platforms enable users to lend or borrow funds, speculate on asset price movements using derivatives, trade cryptocurrencies, insure against risks, and earn interest in savings-like accounts.
+The DeFi ecosystem is built on a layered architecture and highly composable building blocks.
+While some applications offer high interest rates, they carry high risks.
+Coding errors and hacks are a common challenge in DeFi.
+DeFi protocols exhibit varying degrees of decentralization, with truly decentralized protocols potentially acting as neutral infrastructure, while false decentralization leaves protocols open to manipulation and fraud or to being regulated as financial intermediaries.

 History

-Decentralized exchanges (abbreviated DEXs) are alternative payment ecosystems with new protocols for financial transactions that emerged within the framework of decentralized finance, which is part of blockchain technology and FinTech.
+Decentralized exchanges (abbreviated DEXs) are alternative payment ecosystems that use new protocols for financial transactions.
+They emerged within decentralized finance (DeFi), a sector of blockchain technology and fintech.

-CEXs, DEXs and DEX aggregators are all built on the multi-layered DeFi architecture or components, where each layer serves a well-defined purpose.
+Centralized exchanges (CEXs), DEXs and DEX aggregators are all built on a multi-layered DeFi architecture, with each layer serving a well-defined purpose.
 (See Figure: Multi-layered Architecture of the DeFi Stack).

-While they share common components of the first four layers, such as Settlement layer, Asset layer, Protocol layer and Application layer, DEX aggregators have an additional component or Aggregator layer, which allows them to connect and interact with other DEXs via smart contracts.
+While they share common components of the first four layers, such as the Settlement layer, Asset layer, Protocol layer and Application layer, DEX aggregators have an additional component or Aggregator layer, which allows them to connect and interact with other DEXs via smart contracts.

 The Ethereum blockchain popularized smart contracts, which are the basis of DeFi, in 2017.
 Other blockchains have since implemented smart contracts.